juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ```

 I need to explain some points:
-This script will read the vocab.csv file, this file has all the vocabulary on the form of id value pairs for a total of 250 words, we need this just to output the predicted word and not a meaningless id.
+This script will read the vocab.csv file that has all the vocabulary in the form of id,value pairs for a total of 250 words, we need this just to output the predicted word in form of text and not in a code.

-this line:
+This line:

 ```python
 net = caffe.Net('model/deploy.prototxt','model_snapshot/snap_iter_100000.caffemodel',caffe.TEST)
 ```

-use the Caffe binding that is available for python, using this library we can import the caffe net to the python environment to use it with our developments, this line in particular imports the caffe deploy net but with the trained weights that we used using the train-val model
+Use the Caffe binding that is available for python, with this library we can import the caffe trained net to the python environment and use it with your developments, this line in particular imports the caffe deploy net but with the trained weights that we learned using the train-val model.

+This line feeds our net with the custom input:

 ```python
 net.blobs['data'].data[...] = myIndexInput
 ```

-this line feeds our net with our custom input
+Finally, we perform a single forward pass with this line, remember that this is a very fast operation because behind the scenes a bunch of matrix multiplications are happening:

 ```python
 out = net.forward()
 ```
-finally, we perform a single forward propagation with this line, remember that this is a very fast operation because behind the scenes a bunch of matrix multiplications are happening, and this is a very fast thing to do.

-Finally, the result of the fprop will give us 250 probabilities, but we only want the top 5
+Finally, the result of the fprop will give us 250 probabilities, but we only want the top 5:

 ```python
 ##top 5 predictions